HarvardMapCollection/tutorials-share/content/tutorials/OpenStreetMap/ExtractByLayer/index.md

 date: 2023-01-18
 tags: ["tutorials", "OpenStreetMap"]
 image: subregions.gif
+authors: ["Belle Lipton"]
+description: Learn how to extract waterways, buildings, transport, places, and land use data from OpenStreetMap.
 ---

 In this tutorial, you will learn how to extract waterways, buildings, transport, places, and land use data from OpenStreetMap.